PrafulSrivastava/Shieldly/README.md

 POST /api/v1/dev/trigger-test-sos
 ```

 Fires an SOS from the seed person.
-Returns the `incident_id` and the IDs of the notified Shields.
+Returns the `incident_id`, the tracking token, and the IDs of the notified Shields.

 **Step 3 — Simulate a Shield responding**